UAV system for monitoring emergencies at oil depots and pipelines developed at MAI

-Students at the Moscow Aviation Institute (MAI) have developed an innovative drone system capable of automatically tracking fires and emergencies at oil depots, pipelines, industrial enterprises, and even cosmodromes.
-The main feature of the complex is its round-the-clock operation without human intervention, thanks to the use of multiple drones and a network of autonomous charging stations.
+Students of the Moscow Aviation Institute (MAI) have developed an innovative drone system capable of automatically tracking fires and emergencies at oil depots, pipelines, industrial enterprises, and even cosmodromes.
+The main feature of the complex is round-the-clock operation without human intervention, thanks to the use of several drones and a network of autonomous charging stations.

-According to Olga Yaroslavtseva, a student at the Aerospace Institute of MAI, the main problem with traditional drone systems is the limited flight time and the need for a constant operator.
+According to Olga Yaroslavtseva, a student at the MAI Aerospace Institute, the main problem with traditional unmanned systems is the limited flight time and the need for a constant operator.

 Our complex solves this problem by ensuring uninterrupted operation of the devices.
 This reduces risks for personnel, speeds up response to emergency situations, and makes monitoring economically viable — the system pays for itself in a year compared to maintaining a full-time security team.

-Olga Yaroslavtseva, a student at the Aerospace Institute of MAI
+Olga Yaroslavtseva, a student at the MAI Aerospace Institute

 The complex consists of two light multi-rotor drones and a network of charging stations installed around the perimeter of the protected area.
-The devices operate alternately: while one is patrolling, the other is recharging.
+The devices operate alternately: while one is patrolling, the second is recharging.
 Landing occurs automatically — the drone, using a thermal imager, finds the station, which opens the hatch, after which the device lands on magnetic contacts.
-The stations can be powered by either the power grid or solar panels or wind generators, making the system independent and environmentally friendly.
+The stations can be powered by either the mains or solar panels or wind generators, which makes the system independent and environmentally friendly.

-Data transmission between drones and stations is carried out via a radio channel.
+Data transmission between drones and stations is carried out via radio channel.
 Each device uses its own frequency, and the system recognizes "its own" devices and ensures correct landing.
-The drones fly along a pre-calculated route, eliminating collisions and "blind spots".
-They are equipped with thermal imagers, smoke and leak detectors, and also use lidars and navigation via GPS and GLONASS.
+Drones fly along a pre-calculated route, eliminating collisions and "blind spots".
+They are equipped with thermal imagers, smoke and leak sensors, and also use lidars and navigation via GPS and GLONASS.

-Currently, students have created simplified prototypes and proven the concept's viability.
+Currently, students have created simplified prototypes and proved the concept's viability.
 The development of a full-size model will be completed within a year and a half.
-In the future, the system can be used in other areas as well — for example, to protect forests and nature reserves.
+In the future, the system can be used in other areas as well — for example, to protect forests and reserves.

 Sources